 No matter how honest and hardworking you are, there are still people out there who would gladly rob your business if it meant easy money.
-Taking the preventative measures to protect your premises is a small expense compared to what you risk losing in the event that you aren’t prepared.
+Taking preventative measures to keep your business safe is a small expense compared to what you risk losing in the event that you aren’t prepared.

 There are a number of steps you can take to keep your business safe.
-Many of these measures are very easy to set up and can be afforded by even the smallest businesses.
-It’s not only a matter of keeping your stock and assets safe, but also your employees.
+Many of these measures are very easy to set up and can be afforded by even the smallest businesses, like using safe line defence.
+It’s not only a matter of keeping your stock and assets safe but also your employees.

 The first step in protecting your business from theft is to find out where your premises is most vulnerable.
 This will help you figure out which areas need the most attention.
 After all, there’s no use buying a bunch of security equipment and having your premises robbed the next night because you missed a vulnerable section.

 Basic security measures

 There are many affordable, widely available products on the market today for businesses that can greatly improve security.
 CCTV systems, for example, are not only an effective way of deterring and catching criminals who attempt to break in, but can also serve as a watchful eye over staff and anyone else who enters the premises.

 If you’re facing a lawsuit for an accident that happened on-site, the recorded footage may just save you from some costly legal fees.
 Alarm systems coupled with a few warning signs are also not only effective, but highly affordable – especially if you consider the discount on your insurance premiums.

 If professional security services are out of reach, it’s important that your staff knows what to do in the event of a robbery.
 Take some time to provide courses or informational sessions where they can learn important skills such as self defense and recognising suspicious behaviour, as well as who to call if something happens.